-Long-Term Revenue Bonds - Long-term revenue bonds, including the current portion and unamortized discount and premium, totaled \$1,050.7 million as of August 31, 2023.
+Long-Term Revenue Bonds - Long-term revenue bonds, including the current portion and unamortized discount and premium, totaled \$980.6 million as of August 31, 2024.
+This was \$70.1 million less than the previous year due to scheduled principal payments and the normal amortization of bond discounts and premiums.
+This represents 53.9% of total capitalization as of August 31, 2024.
+Long-term revenue bonds, including the current portion and unamortized discount and premium, totaled \$1,050.7 million as of August 31, 2023.
 This was \$64.2 million less than the previous year due to scheduled principal payments and the normal amortization of bond discounts and premiums.
 This represents 59.1% of total capitalization as of August 31, 2023.
 Long-term revenue bonds, including the current portion and unamortized discount and premium, totaled \$1,114.9 million as of August 31, 2022.
 This was \$73.1 million less than the previous year due to scheduled principal payments.
 This represents 64.1% of total capitalization as of August 31, 2022.
-Long-term revenue bonds, including the current portion and sof August 31, 2022.
-Long-term revenue bonds, including the current portion and sof August 31, 2022.
-Long-term revenue bonds, including the current portion and unamortized discount and premium, totaled \$1,188.0 million as of August 31, 2021.
-This was \$188.2 million more than the previous year and was a result of issuing the Sixteenth Series Bonds.
-This represents 72.5% of total capitalization as of August 31, 2021.
 For additional information, see note 8, Long-Term Debt and Other Liabilities of the basic financial statements.

 Debt Service Coverage Ratio and Ratings - PGW has a mandatory debt service coverage ratio of 1.50 times debt service on the 1998 Ordinance Bonds.
-On August 31, 2023, debt service coverage on Senior 1998 Ordinance Bonds was 2.52 times, compared to 3.04 and 2.70 times on August 31, 2022 and 2021, respectively.
+On August 31, 2024, debt service coverage on Senior 1998 Ordinance Bonds was 2.05 times, compared to 2.52 and 3.04 times on August 31, 2023 and 2022, respectively.
 PGW's current bond ratings are "A3" from Moody's Investors Service (Moody's), "A" from Standard & Poor's Rating Service (S&P), and "A-" from Fitch Ratings.

 Notes Payable - Pursuant to the provisions of the City of Philadelphia Note Ordinances, PGW may issue short-term notes to either support working capital requirements or pay the costs of certain capital projects and other project costs.
 PGW may issue short-term notes in a principal amount, which, together with interest, may not exceed \$150.0 million outstanding to support working capital requirements.
 PGW may also sell additional short-term notes in an aggregate principal amount, which may not exceed \$120.0 million outstanding at any time to pay the costs of certain capital projects and other project costs.
 All notes are supported by a Note Purchase and Credit Agreement and a security interest in PGW's revenues.
-The Note Purchase and Credit Agreement supporting PGW's combined commercial paper programs set the maximum level of outstanding notes plus interest at \$120.0 million in both 2023 and 2022.
+The Note Purchase and Credit Agreement supporting PGW's combined commercial paper programs set the maximum level of outstanding notes plus interest at \$120.0 million in both 2024 and 2023.
 The commitment amount is \$120.0 million under the current credit agreement.
 The expiration date of the credit agreement is June 16, 2026.
+As of August 31, 2024 and 2023 the notes payable balance was \$35.0 million and \$0.0 million, respectively.